microsoft/BotFramework-Composer/docs/how-to-define-triggers.md

 #### LUIS for entity extraction
 In addition to specifying intents and utterances, it is also possible to train LUIS to recognize named entities and patterns.
 Entities are a collection of objects data extracted from an utterance such as places, time, and people.
 Read more about the full capabilities of LUIS recognizers [here](https://github.com/microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md).

-Extracted entities are passed along to any triggered actions or child dialogs using the syntax `@[Entity Name]`.
+Extracted entities are passed along to any triggered actions or child dialogs using the syntax `@{Entity Name}`.
 For example, given an intent definition like below:

 ```
 # book-flight